The Cost of Enterprise AI Governance: Cost Components and Budget Considerations

 The largest governance cost in most enterprise AI deployments is not tooling.
 It is people.

-Governance requires someone to maintain baseline documentation, run periodic regression testing, assess the impact of model updates, manage vendor communications, escalate material changes, and own the ongoing relationship between the AI's behaviour and the organisation's risk tolerance.
+Governance involves someone maintaining baseline documentation, running periodic regression testing, assessing the impact of model updates, managing vendor communications, escalating material changes, and owning the ongoing relationship between the AI's behaviour and the organisation's risk tolerance.
 In organisations with mature AI governance functions, this is a defined role with explicit resourcing.
 In most organisations, it is distributed across IT, risk, compliance, and business unit teams without explicit allocation.

 Distributed governance responsibility without explicit resourcing is not governance.
 It is the appearance of governance.
 When nobody owns the monitoring schedule, the monitoring does not run.
 When nobody owns impact assessment, model changes are absorbed rather than assessed.
 When nobody owns vendor communication, deprecation notices are missed.

-The honest way to budget internal labour for AI governance is to map the governance processes the organisation needs to run, estimate the time each process requires per cycle, and allocate that time to named roles with specific accountability.
-For a moderately complex enterprise AI deployment covering two or three high-stakes workflows, the recurring governance function typically requires meaningful ongoing resourcing, even if that resourcing is distributed rather than dedicated.
-Organisations should model this cost explicitly rather than assuming it will be absorbed by existing teams without impact.
+The honest way to budget internal labour for AI governance is to map the governance processes the organisation runs, estimate the time each process involves per cycle, and allocate that time to named roles with specific accountability.
+For a moderately complex enterprise AI deployment covering two or three high-stakes workflows, the recurring governance function typically involves meaningful ongoing resourcing, even if that resourcing is distributed rather than dedicated.
+Organisations commonly model this cost explicitly rather than assuming it will be absorbed by existing teams without impact.

 2. Governance Tooling